FaritZafar/CC/Project/Phase 3/Report README.md

 2- http://www2.cs.arizona.edu/~debray/Teaching/CSc453/DOCS/cminusminusspec.html  ##The Languagae Selected:
 The selected language is mini C.

-##Languagae Specification:
+# Languagae Specification:
 Mini C is a simple language C-like programming language which is used for coding and can be designed for implementation purpose for education (basically it is a software through which we can learn compilation).
 It does not contain the main function for entry point like C, C# or java, all code is on top-level (like Javascript or Python)and it will executed if its inside in the C main.
 It contains loops, variables,if-else statements, arithmetic i-e {+, -, /, *, %} and comparison i-e {=, ==, >, <,>=, <=, !=},logical {&&, ||, !} operator and and concatenation of string.
 The user defined functions are not supportable in it.

-##Accepted Data Types:
+## Accepted Data Types:
-String
+String
-Bool
+Bool
-Int (signed 32 bit)
+Int (signed 32 bit)
-Double (64 bit IEEE 754 Floating Point)
+Double (64 bit IEEE 754 Floating Point)

 ##Expression for Input/Output/Built-in Statements: